Woodlawn Memorial Cemetery (Santa Monica, California)

 Woodlawn Cemetery, Mausoleum & Mortuary, formerly Ballona Cemetery, is located at 1847 14th Street, alongside Pico Boulevard in Santa Monica, California, United States.
-The cemetery is owned and operated by the city of Santa Monica.
+The cemetery was founded in 1897 and sits on 26 acres.
+It is owned and operated by the city of Santa Monica and is the final resting place of more than 54,000 people.
 The cemetery has an eco-friendly section.

+History

+Founded in 1897, the cemetery was first named the Ballona Township Cemetery as it was located on the Rancho La Ballona.
+In the 1980s, it began to be used as a filming location.
+In the 1994 Northridge earthquake, the cemetery was damaged.